The Personal Education Plan

 Other school funding to support children in care

-Suffolk’s maintained primary and secondary schools receive funds in respect of children in care from the Dedicated Schools Grant.
+Suffolk's maintained primary and secondary schools receive funds in respect of children in care from the Dedicated Schools Grant.
 Academies and free schools also receive the equivalent through the Education Funding Agency.
-Pupil Referral Units and Special Schools do not receive this funding; they are funded based on High Needs Place Funding and High Needs Top Up.
+Pupil Referral Units and Special Schools do not receive this funding as they are funded based on High Needs Place Funding and High Needs Top Up.

 How are payments made?

-As part of the normal payment process for both the DSG (maintained schools) and from the EFA (academies and free schools).
+Payments are made as part of the normal payment process for both the DSG (maintained schools) and from the EFA (academies and free schools).

 Schools Block Funding is the source of central government funding provided to run all schools maintained by local authorities (through the DSG) and academies and free schools (through the EFA).